eclipse-opensmartclide/smartclide-ServDB/README.md

 # smartclide-ServDB
-The source code of SERVDB will be made available here after the paper is published.
+The source code of SERVDB will be made available here soon.